patience4711/ESP32-read-APS-inverters/README.md

 # ESP32 read APS inverters
 This project is derived from the project [ESP-ECU](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3).
-The reason to try this on a more powerfull platform is that the ESP8266 was running on the top of its capabilities, especially when multiple inverters were connected.
-Due to the massive webpages, the webserver crashed the system.
+The reason to try this on a more powerfull platform is that the ESP8266 was running on the top of its capabilities, especially when more than 5 inverters were connected.
+Due to the massive webpages, it wasn't completely stable.
+Althoug this has improved a lot.
 Hopefully the ESP32 has more juice to handle all the requests.
 Comparison in free heap between esp and esp32 show that this is more than 7x higher for the esp32.<br>
 Moreover, the ESP32 has a 2nd UART that is used for the zigbee communication.
 Now we have the 1st UART available for debugging on the serial monitor via usb.

 See it in action on [YouTube](https://youtu.be/WKFVQ6d8KhQ)